mckennapsean/dissertation/content/05-security.md

 ## Summary

-We uncovered a set of implications for dashboard visualization of cyber security data that others can use.
+We uncovered a set of implications for dashboard visualization of cybersecurity data that others can use.
 First, analysts sought details of the data whereas managers wanted the broader impact of an incident on the larger network.
 Second, there are many different ways to aggregate and provide details of the underlying